• Programme of events planned across company’s six depots in the north east

 This year, for the fourth consecutive year, Stagecoach was rated as the best value major bus operator in Britain in the National Bus Satisfaction Survey by consumer watchdog Transport Focus.
 The report also revealed that 86 percent of Stagecoach customers in England were found to be satisfied with their bus services overall.

-The company is delivering even more convenient bus travel for passengers across the country offering a range of payment methods including the recent introduction of Apple Pay and Android Pay through the Stagecoach Bus smartphone app.
+The company is delivering even more convenient bus travel for passengers across the country offering a range of payment methods including the recent introduction of Apple Pay and Google Pay through the Stagecoach Bus smartphone app.
 Payments via the app can also be made by PayPal or via debit or credit card.

 The app – which was launched last year and has been downloaded by hundreds of thousands of passengers – enables people to buy and download day and weekly bus tickets straight to their mobile phone.